-The business strategies and prospects for future financial years, together with likely developments in the operations of the Group in future financial years and the expected results of those operations known at the date of this report, are set out in the Letter from the Chair & CEO and in the Operating & Financial Review on pages 3 to 44.
+Details of the qualifications and experience of Carina Thuaux, Deputy Company Secretary of Brambles Limited, are as follows: Carina joined Brambles in January 2014 as Assistant Company Secretary, and was appointed Deputy The business strategies and prospects for future financial Company Secretary and Legal Counsel in April 2018.
+Prior to years, together with likely developments in the operations of joining Brambles, she was a solicitor with King & Wood the Group in future financial years and the expected results of Mallesons.
+She holds a Bachelor of Commerce and a Bachelor those operations known at the date of this report, are set out of Law from the University of New South Wales.
+She is a in the Letter from the Chair & CEO and in the Operating & Solicitor of the Supreme Court of New South Wales.
+Financial Review on pages 3 to 44.